 #1: Cybersecurity awareness has become more mainstream

-Recent events such as the rise of cybersecurity incidents at public utilities and a shifting global political landscape (the White House recently asked all businesses to heighten cybersecurity protocols) have made cybersecurity top of mind for many communities.
+Recent events such as the rise of cybersecurity incidents at public utilities and a shifting global political landscape have made cybersecurity top of mind for many communities.
+In 2022, the White House asked all businesses to heighten cybersecurity protocols and recently released a memo specifically emphasizing the need of cybersecurity for water utilities.
 Just the mention of Oldsmar is enough to trigger a quick check of the most critical operating systems.
 In a recent survey, a whopping 80% of organizations in the critical infrastructure industries such as water and electric utilities had a ransomware attack within the last year.
+The 2022 official cybercrime report hints that the cost of cybercrime can reach $8 trillion USD in 2023.

 #2: Utilities have access to funds and resources, now more than ever